Anand (1971 film)

 The film won several awards, including the Filmfare Award for Best Film in 1972.
-In 2013, it was listed in Anupama Chopra's book 100 Films To See before You Die.
+In 2013, it was listed in Anupama Chopra's book 100 Films To See Before You Die.
 Anand is counted among the 17 consecutive box office successes of Rajesh Khanna between 1969 and 1971, adding the multistarrers Maryada (1971) and Andaz (1971).
-The film was a modest success at box office.
-But it has since gained a cult following and is hailed as one of the greatest Hindi films ever made.
+The film was a modest success at the box office.
+It has since gained a cult following, being hailed as one of the greatest Hindi films ever made.
 Indiatimes listed it among the "25 must watch films Bollywood movies".
 Anand is one of the only two films that Khanna and Bachchan have starred together– the other being the 1973 film Namak Haraam, which was also directed by Hrishikesh Mukherjee.